Here is the big idea, the Vision Rhythm we focus on during Vision Season:

 The four Sundays before Christmas are the four Sundays of Advent in the traditional liturgical year.
 Themes for the four weeks vary in different churches.
 For example, Hope–Peace–Joy–Love, or Hope-Faith-Joy-Peace.

 The Sundays are not emphasized in the SYNC cycle or shown as holidays in the SYNC Bible reading list, but they could easily be included by those who wish.
-Simply add Jesus' Second Advent (Second Coming) to his First Advent.
+Simply add Jesus's Second Advent (Second Coming) to his First Advent.
 All the themes mentioned above fit perfectly.

 FAQs about the "big idea"